rcesaret/DevDocs/README.md

 4. Click "Crawl All Pages" to extract content.
 Go get some coffee, because it takes a while.
 5. Download the generated markdown/json or use it with an inbuilt MCP server with Cline/Claude

+## 📕 How to use DevDocs MCP Server in Cline
+1. Once your documents are extracted via the UI, navigate to your code editor of choice (Roo Code or Cline.)
+2. In Cline Type: `Read the files in MCP server and tell me how to (your question) and use Table of Contents and Section Access to answer`

+    *Note: This feature is not activated by default, we are working on it, meanwhile use the #2 format in the chat to invoke this feature*
 ## 🤝 Contributing

 1. Fork the repository